-The 2021 Summer School “Free Speech, its Primacy and Challenges” is organized by the Department of Asian and North African Studies at the University of Ca’ Foscari in collaboration with Reset Dialogues on Civilizations.
+The 2022 Summer School “Between State and Civil Society: Who Protects Individual Liberties and Human Dignity” is organized by Reset DOC in collaboration with the Department of Asian and North African Studies at the University of Ca’ Foscari.

 Evaluation: Presentation during the Reset DOC Seminars and attendance (40%); final paper to be submitted three weeks after the end of the summer school (60%).

 University Credits: Students will work for a total of 150 hours (6 ECTS).

 Application requirements: The Summer School is open to students or young scholars in the field of humanities, social and political science, or law from any background.
 A good working knowledge of English is required.

 To apply, please e-mail the following to firstname.lastname@example.org:

 - A short cover letter explaining your interest in the summer school (max 300 words).

 - Your curriculum vitae.